NHERI-SimCenter/BRAILS/README.md

  checkpoint_file = the-path-of-your-checkpoint-file
  TEST_DIR = the-path-of-your-testing-images-dir
  ```
+ We've prepared some labeld images for you to test.
+These images can be downloaded [here](https://berkeley.box.com/shared/static/wfwf4ku9561lcytldy1p7vkjoobgv9sz.zip).

 Now you can test if the trained CNN works or not:
  ```
 cd src/training/roof/2_train